turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 We're getting somewhere!
 We can respond to actions and change elements.
 It would be cool if we could also get some information from the user.
 If you recall, HTML provides `<input>` elements for just this kind of situation. jQuery helps out by providing the `.val()` method for getting the value out of a selected `<input>` element.

+**Open the example below in CodePen using the `Edit on CodePen` button in the top right corner.**

-Let's explore the following example.
+Let's explore the following example:

 <p data-height="265" data-theme-id="0" data-slug-hash="vvyyKL" data-default-tab="css,result" data-user="mikedao" data-pen-title="Dino 4" class="codepen">See the Pen <a href="https://codepen.io/mikedao/pen/vvyyKL/">Dino 4</a> by Michael Dao (<a href="https://codepen.io/mikedao">@mikedao</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>